ZeroOctave/.github/profile/README.md

 <div align="center">

 ZeroOctave welcomes newbies to Open Source.
-Contribute in our organisation to enhance your skills and obviously our source codes.
+Contribute in our organization to enhance your skills and obviously our source codes.

 *Want to Contribute in different Projects? [visit here](https://awesomeopensource.com/)*